Kajabi/kajabi-review-apps-proxy/README.md

     https://kajabi-pipeline-rev-abc123.herokuapp.com

 The proxy expects a CNAME to be available in the above example at `pr-123.kajabi-staging.com` which specifies the Heroku hostname associated with the Review App.
-This CNAME, and the others required to route to Fly, are added during the postdeploy rake task of the Review App.
+This CNAME, and the others required to route to Fly, are added during the postdeploy rake task of the Review Apps.